 - Deputy Attorney General: Sophia Hollis Ticer (email@example.com)

-- Assistant Deputy Attorney General: Sophia Hollis Ticer (email@example.com)
+- Assistant Deputy Attorney General: Nycole Morton (firstname.lastname@example.org)

 Division Office: (202) 442-9900

 Civil Litigation Division

-The Civil Litigation Division represents the District of Columbia in civil lawsuits that seek monetary damages from the District.
-The Division defends the District and its employees in all personal injury lawsuits, defends the District in employment and individual civil rights matters brought pursuant to federal and local law, and handles actions brought under the District of Columbia Freedom of Information Act.
+The Civil Litigation Division represents the District of Columbia in civil lawsuits against the District.
+The Division defends the District and its employees in all personal injury lawsuits, defends the District in employment and civil rights matters brought under federal and local law, and represents District agencies in class actions or matters in which injunctive relief is sought.
+The Division also represents District agencies in matters enforcing rules and regulations.

 - Deputy Attorney General: Stephanie Litos (email@example.com)

 - Assistant Deputy Attorney General: Stephanie Litos (firstname.lastname@example.org)

 Division Office: (202) 727-6295

-The Commercial Division provides legal advice to District government agencies that do business with vendors, service providers and property owners.
-The Division is organized into four sections: Government Contracts, Land Acquisition and Bankruptcy, Land Use, and Tax and Finance.
+The Commercial Division provides legal advice to District government agencies relating to land use, contracting for goods and services, tax collection, and bankruptcy.
+The Division is organized into four sections: Equitable Land Use, Government Contracts, Land Acquisition and Bankruptcy, and Tax and Finance.

 - Deputy Attorney General: David Fisher (firstname.lastname@example.org)